freealise/freealise/audionoise/readme.md

 "I have an idea, I just don't know what it is!"
 relates to LF events and is meant to market Linux

-Learn to play guitar easily and without distraction

-to detect notes for readability and visual feedback
-display piano keys, fingering, notes and chord name
-also do so for the downloaded part in midi or audio
-or tab or plain text converted to chords, or lyrics
-(move away from the feet, and backlight the screen)
-_
-do fft
-until spectrum is empty
-  find lowest frequency above threshold
-  remove it and its harmonics

-(or you are a keyboardist)
-With noise input instead of guitar, becomes a synth

 Linux is evolution, not intelligent design!
 — Linus Torvalds, 2005